 Wallace then went to Simunjon on the Sadong River where he spent nine months studying the orang-utans, collecting specimens of birds, animals and insects (always recording their locations) and living with the Dyak people whom he came to admire greatly.
 This time included staying at Rajah Brooke's hut high in the mountain where he made a very large and significant collection of moths.
 Wallace left Borneo in late January 1856.

 Wallace's revolutionary Sarawak Law was published in the Annals and Magazine of Natural History in September 1855.
 The title of the paper was On the law which has Regulated the Introduction of New Species.
-Wallace called this his paper on the succession of species or in other words how species develop by natural variability.
+Wallace called this his paper on the succession of species or how species develop by natural variability.

 After leaving Borneo Wallace went to Ternate which was to become his base for three years.
 It was here, in February 1858, and quite independently of Darwin, that he wrote his most famous paper "the theory of evolution" which was -"survival of the fittest by natural selection".